 - Professor A and Student B, a graduate student in Professor A's department, are involved in a romantic relationship.
 Because they are involved in a romantic relationship, this policy prohibits Professor A from instructing, evaluating, or supervising, directly or indirectly, Student A's academic work or participation in a University program.

 - Graduate Student C and Graduate Student D are married and enrolled in the same academic program.
 This policy prohibits D from enrolling in a class taught by C (as instructor, teaching assistant, or grader) and vice-versa.
-If C (or D) were to complete his or her graduate program and acquire the status of faculty member (or other instructional personnel) in the same department, this policy would apply as in paragraph b above.
+If C (or D) were to complete their graduate program and acquire the status of faculty member (or other instructional personnel) in the same department, this policy would apply as in paragraph b above.

 - Graduate Student C has been working in Professor A's research laboratory since C enrolled at The University of Iowa.
 In order to comply with the Policy on Consensual Relationships, Professor A planned to wait until C had completed the graduate degree program before considering a romantic relationship with C. If Student C were to receive a postdoctorate research appointment, this policy would still prohibit Professor A from becoming involved in a romantic relationship with Student C if Professor A is involved in instructing, evaluating, or supervising, directly or indirectly, Student C's postdoctorate research work or participation in a University program.